-Find Surgeons Specializing in Robotic-Assisted Heart Surgery
+Find a Surgeon Specialized in Robotic-Assisted Heart Surgery

 When you need heart surgery, only a hospital with the highest levels of expertise, technology and holistic care will do.
 Fortunately, Centura Health is your choice for complete cardiac care.
 We performed the very first open-heart surgery in Colorado, and we’re proud to offer the latest in minimally invasive robotic-assisted heart surgery.